Share this article

 If you’re inspired to improve customer experience and business efficiency with SMS, these compelling case studies will get you thinking in new and exciting ways.

-Cover2Go was among the first in the world to target those with no access to the insurance industry, or experience in the purchase process.
+Cover2Go was among the first in the world to target those with no access to the insurance industry or experience in the purchase process.
 South Africans could simply send an SMS with their name and national identity number to a short code shared in Cover2Go advertising campaigns, aimed at the unbanked market.
-A confirmation SMS was then sent from Cover2Go, which included their policy number and a request that the client respond via SMS in order to register.
+A confirmation SMS was then sent from Cover2Go, which included their policy number and a request that the client responds via SMS in order to register.
 Cover2Go’s objectives were simply to generate business through new products and new distribution channels, while simultaneously keeping costs to a minimum.
-Read the Cover2Go SMS marketing case study.

 If you want to stand out from the competition, you need to start using SMS in innovative and engaging ways.
 By thinking a little differently about how to use SMS marketing, you could bring real value and benefit to your customers, increasing your market share and growing your business.

 SMS and two-way channels, automation, call center integration, payments - do it all with Clickatell's Chat Commerce platform.